 Since the WICA program began in 2007, Connecticut Water has invested more than $155 million and replaced more than 131 miles of water main that was, on average, 76 years old.
 Replacing aging or under-sized water mains before they become a problem means that we can complete the work under more controlled situations, allowing us to better plan for service needs, rather than reacting in an emergency when service is disrupted.

 Investing in infrastructure replacement now is the right thing to do.
 The replacement of hydrants, valves, leak detection equipment, meters and aging water pipes in the water distribution system allows for greater system reliability and service to our customers.
-It also enables us to be good stewards of our most precious water resources.
+It also enables us to be good stewards of our precious water resources.

 The Water Infrastructure and Conservation Adjustment (WICA) charge, as approved by the PURA, allows for the timely recovery in rates of the cost to replace aging water distribution pipes.
 The charge helps accelerate the replacement of aging water distribution system pipes, hydrants, and valves.
 It also includes leak detection equipment and meters that further water conservation goals.